Phone companies offer a number of services that can help protect against nuisance calls.

 Communications providers may also offer other services to help you tackle nuisance calls.
 Some providers offer a dedicated nuisance calls team to provide advice and assistance.
 Other providers may supply these services through their customer services teams.

 Telephones or call blocker units that can be programmed to screen unwanted calls are also available.
-These can be purchased from independent companies as well as from some phone companies directly.
+These can be purchased from retailers as well as from some phone companies directly.
 You should check to see if you will need to sign up to a caller display service to use the handset effectively.

-If you have particular concerns about nuisance calls you should speak to your provider (or prospective provider) to find out about any other available services.
+If you have concerns about nuisance calls you should speak to your provider (or prospective provider) to find out about any other available services.